 - Concluding the engagement

 Establishing a consulting business is not easy.
 It is an adventure with its share of ups and downs.
-The Consultancy Model© is a guideline designed to assist consultants as they journey on their consulting adventure enabling them to not only are successful, but soar.
+The Consultancy Model© is a framework designed to assist consultants as they journey on their consulting adventure enabling them to not only are successful, but soar.